legertom/sso-explorer/README.md

 # 🎓 Clever District SSO Explorer

+> **🚀 Internal Template**: Want to use this repo as a starter for a new Clever app?
+Check out the [Template Guide](TEMPLATE_GUIDE.md).

-A comprehensive web application that demonstrates Clever's District SSO integration, allowing you to explore the rich data available through Clever's OAuth 2.0 authentication flow.
+A secure, modern web application demonstrating Clever's District SSO integration.
+Built with **Node.js (Express)** and **React (Vite)**, allowing you to explore the rich data available through Clever's OAuth 2.0 authentication flow.

 ## 🌟 Features